Doing Business in Israel

 Academic Lectures

-DBI classes, held by Coller School of Management lecturers specializing in different aspects of macroeconomics, strategy, innovation and entrepreneurship, will introduce participants into the strategic setting of the Israeli economy, providing them with a broad understanding of its structure, dynamics and related cultural and social aspects.
+DBI classes, held by Coller School of Management lecturers specializing in different aspects of macroeconomics, strategy, innovation and entrepreneurship, introduce participants into the strategic setting of the Israeli economy and provide them with a broad understanding of its structure, dynamics and related cultural and social aspects.

 Lectures will present the Israeli macroeconomic environment through different features and parameters: the banking and finance systems; high-tech corporations: their corporate culture and position in the Israeli market; the dynamics of the advanced technological sectors: technology transfers and commercialization, M&A's; funding channels and alternatives: government support and investment, the VC perspective, startup financing.